daavidtech/Darkforest-game/docs/darkforest.md

 - Warehouse can have storage for all resources and can be upgraded to have more storage.
 Used for long term storage.
 - Mine can have storage for metal but only limited amount not for long term storage.

+### Unit storage

+Buildings can store units like normal houses can store people and military base can store soldiers.
+Also units like tanks require more specialiced storage.
+Buildings have flags for each type of units it can store.